enkidevs/curriculum/python/python-core/meet-python/python-versions.md

 ## Content

-You'll be learning **Python 3** for this course as it's the latest and best version.
+In this course you'll be learning the modern version of Python called **Python 3**.

-Python 3 is easier for beginners to understand, and is being updated frequently so there are fewer bugs.
+Python 3 is easier for beginners to understand, and is being updated frequently so there're fewer bugs.

+That being said, some programmers still use versions of Python 2.

+Since you might come across it on your learning journey, you should be aware that it exists!

-In the latest version of Python, text is printed as follows:
+To showcase the differences between the two, in Python 3 text is printed as follows:

 ```python
 print('Python 3')